-16. Scope.
+16-20.
+Scope.
 Article 1 defines the scope of application of the draft Convention.
 Paragraph 1 deals with the substantive scope of application and provides that the draft Convention applies to the recognition and enforcement of judgments relating to civil or commercial matters.
-This provision must be read in conjunction with Article 2(1), which contains a list of excluded matters, and Article 21, which allows Contracting States ("States") to make a declaration excluding specific matters from the scope of application of the draft Convention.
+This provision must be read in conjunction with Article 2(1), which contains a list of excluded matters, and Article 2+19, which allows Contracting States ("States")3 to make a declaration excluding specific matters from the scope of application of the draft Convention.
 Paragraph 2 deals with geographical or territorial scope and provides that the draft Convention applies to the recognition and enforcement in one State of a judgment given by the court of another State.

-- 17. Civil or commercial matters.
+47.21.
+Civil or commercial matters.
 The draft Convention applies to judgments relating to civil or commercial matters; it does not extend, in particular, to revenue, customs or administrative matters.
 The characterisation of a judgment as relating to civil or commercial matters is determined by the nature of the claim or action that is the subject of the judgment, and not necessarily by the (i) nature of the court of the State of origin; (ii) or the mere fact that a State was a party to the proceedings.
-Therefore: - 18.
-The draft Convention applies whatever the nature of the court, i.e., irrespective of whether the (civil or commercial) action was brought before a civil, criminal, administrative or labour court.2 Thus, for example, the draft Convention applies to judgments on civil claims brought before a criminal court, where such a court had jurisdiction under its own procedural law to entertain the action on which the civil judgment was rendered.
+Therefore:

-1 In order to simplify the text, the term "States" is used to refer to "Contracting States".
+In order to simplify the text, the term "States" is used to refer to "Contracting States".
 The distinction between Contracting and non-Contracting States is only drawn where relevant.